gurumian/lidro_isl100/README.md

 ```

-It is assumed that it will be configured as follows:
+It is assumed that the configuration will be as follows:
 - Host: 192.168.1.100
 - LiDAR: 192.168.1.10